beyang/MenuPlayer/README.md

-# MenuPlayer
+# Focus

 A macOS menu bar application that provides a web browser interface accessible from the system menu bar.
-MenuPlayer runs as an accessory app, allowing you to quickly browse websites without opening a full browser window.
+Focus runs as an accessory app, allowing you to quickly browse websites without opening a full browser window.

 ## Features